Suricata package does not survive pfSense upgrade.

 I am now seeing this on x86 and ARM devices.

-#6 Updated by James Dekker about 1 year ago
+#6 Updated by James Dekker over 1 year ago

 Install 2.4.4.a.20180810.1914 recovery snapshot for SG-3100.
 Install Suricata, enable some sources, update, add and enable WAN interace with some rules.
 Start the interface, it will run.
 Upgrade to the latest 2.4.4 snapshot (2.4.4.a.20180817.1114 as I type this).
 Once the upgrade completes try to start the service, it will not start.

-#7 Updated by Chris Macmahon about 1 year ago
+#7 Updated by Chris Macmahon over 1 year ago

 - File config-pfSense.localdomain-20180819104256.xml config-pfSense.localdomain-20180819104256.xml added